How to avoid hair loss and keep your mane glossy

 She has bought a variety of wigs, a couple of more expensive, high quality ones for work, along with twenty or so, “cheap fun ones for nights out,” she explains.
 “I have lots of different styles, and colours.
 I have a short choppy black bob, a long glossy light blonde one, another with braids.
 I wake up and decide what mood I am in and pick my hairstyle accordingly.”

-She adds: “I’ve come to accept that my hair may never grow back so even if it does I might just continue wearing wigs.
-It’s actually liberating and I’m not seeing it as a bad thing.
-I have had my eyebrows microbladed and they look fantastic and so neat and defined, but natural too.
+She adds: “After two years of no hair at all all over my body it has started to grow back, but I might just continue wearing wigs.
+I have had my eyebrows micro-bladed and they look fantastic and so neat and defined, but natural too.
 If anything I feel more groomed than ever and it’s all so easy – no more long, boring expensive hairdresser appointments, no more plucking my eyebrows, and getting ready to go out is quick and it’s fun trying out different looks.”

 We absolutely salute Emma’s attitude and think it’s fabulously inspiring, but many women do feel hugely upset when they notice that their hair has started thinning, so we wondered what can be done to help prevent hair loss.